International Applicants

 International Students at Bard GPS

-M.S. in Environmental Policy
+Center for Environmental Policy

-International students applying to the Bard CEP degree programs (listed above) qualify for an F or J status student visa.
-International applicants must be highly proficient in both reading and writing English.
+International students applying to the Bard CEP degree programs (listed above) must be highly proficient in both reading and writing English.
 Financial Aid options are available for international students.
+Additional information on financial aid for international students can be found here.

 MBA in Sustainability